Part 2: Gender and Disability | Disabled and Queer

 As we pursue love and work and physical autonomy while being ignored by our nondisabled gay brothers, as we struggle to feel whole in the face of slurs, stares, and outright discrimination, is it any wonder that managing our identities leaves us neither the time nor the energy for activism?
 Or is that position merely an excuse for ethical sloth?

 In an era where identity is a hotly contested issue almost everywhere including Parliament (and its counterparts in other countries), social media, television, film, and music, to be queer and have a disability is to live in a world where being ignored is almost commonplace.
-A search on Twitter revealed two groups which explore these domains – LGBT Disability @lgbt_disability and Disability LGBT @DisabilityLGBT.
+A search on Twitter revealed two groups that explore these domains – LGBT Disability @lgbt_disability and Disability LGBT @DisabilityLGBT.
 Twitter has approximately 300 million registered users, so the fact that only two groups exist (or at least identify) as queer and having a disability speaks volumes for the lack of attention to the needs of this community.

 Social Construct of Disability

 The social construct of disability has provided a new paradigm for our perceptions of different bodies.
-Disability becomes the barriers that societies create in order to prevent complete equality and inclusion.
+Disability becomes the barrier that societies create in order to prevent complete equality and inclusion.
 Impairment becomes that which is located in a person’s body.
 To cope with society’s prejudicial beliefs and ongoing lack of complete equality and accessibility is one distinct battle.
 When you add the issue of coming out to one’s family, friends, colleagues, and others, there are two crucial spaces for understanding and creating one’s identity.
 Some people come out first as queer, whereas others are more aware of having a disability before any notions of their sexuality.

 “Disability came before any kind of sexual awakening, and the only way I can remember certain parts of my life is when I use the awakening of my disability as a checkpoint.
 I remember I was starting a new school at my church and I was crushing on a female friend who went there.
 I never told her.” – Chiara